E-BATS: Efficient Backpropagation-Free Test-Time Adaptation for Speech Foundation Models: Methodology

 The loss function $L_{adapt}$ that effectively guides the prompt optimization is proposed to integrate entropy minimization ($L_{ent}$) with feature alignment to the source domain latent embedding distributions at multiple scales, i.e., utterance-level ($L_{utt}$) and tokenwise ($L_{token}$).
 We optimize a weighted average using $L_{adapt} = \alpha L_{ent} + \beta L_{utt} + c L_{token}$ where $\alpha$ and $\beta$ are hyperparameters, and $c$ is chosen algorithmically based on the confidence in the prediction.

 \paragraph{Entropy Minimization Loss with Blank Token Exclusion ($L_{ent}$).} Entropy minimization aims to improve prediction confidence, which is further improved with blank token exclusion for SFMs.
-SFMs for speech recognition include a special `blank' token class $\varnothing$, indicating frames where no alphabetic character can be assigned, typically due to ambiguous sounds or silent periods.
+SFMs for speech recognition include a special `blank' token class $\varnothing$, which is primarily designed in CTC to address the alignment mismatch between input frames and output labels~\cite{CTC} with different lengths.
+In recent studies, it often indicates frames where no alphabetic character can be assigned, helping to eliminate the need to identify ambiguous sound boundaries~\cite{CTC} and highlighting silent periods~\cite{blank-token-silent}.
 In practice, predictions for a large proportion of the frames often belong to this blank class, which introduces class imbalance~\cite{SUTA}.
 We address this by defining the entropy loss only considering the set of frames $\tilde{{\bm X_t}}$ that do not predict blanks.
 Formally, we use Shanon's entropy as $L_{ent}=-\frac{1}{|\tilde{{\bm X_t}}|} \sum_{x_t^i \in \tilde{{\bm X_t}}}\mathcal{H}(\Theta(x_t^i))$.

 Despite its effectiveness, minimizing only $L_{ent}$ has a trivial solution of predicting the blank token class for each frame (as highlighted in Section~\ref{sec:ablation_study}).
 Thus, we introduce an utterance-level latent embeddings alignment loss to guide optimization towards the source domain embeddings correctly.